-The Commission currently has seven volunteer members: six appointed by the Town Manager and subject to the approval of the Select Board, and one appointed by the School Committee.
-The December 2018 Special Town Meeting voted to expand the Commission by adding two additional optional Commissioners, to be appointed by the Town Manager when required.
+The Commission has 9 volunteer members: 8 appointed by the Town Manager and subject to the approval of the Select Board, and 1 appointed by the School Committee.

-Commissioners: Julia Forsythe (vice-chair, she/her), Bill Gardiner (he/him), Mel Goldsipe (chair, she/her), Brooks Harrelson (he/him), Lisa Krinsky (she/her), Helene Newberg (she/her), and Anna Watson (immediate past chair, she/her)
+Commissioners: Julia Forsythe (vice-chair, she/her), Bill Gardiner (he/him), Mel Goldsipe (chair, she/her), Brooks Harrelson (he/him), Lisa Krinsky (she/her), Ari Leigh (they/them), Helene Newberg (she/her), Andy Rubinson (he/him), and Anna Watson (immediate past chair, she/her)

 2017 Annual Report: https://www.arlingtonma.gov/home/showdocument?id=42864